SKR-orthox/citation-helper/README.md

 - Auto initials: generate initials-based author lists when possible
 - Raw: keep the raw author strings as-is

-Note: Export formats (BibTeX / CSL-JSON / RIS) use Default author preset.
+Note: Export formats (BibTeX / CSL-JSON / RIS) use the Default author preset.

 ## How to use

-1. Open a supported article page.
+- Open a supported article page.
-2. Click the extension icon.
+- Click the extension icon.
-3. Click **Fetch citation**.
+- Click **Fetch citation**.
-4. Click **Copy**.
+- Click **Copy**.

+## Installation (signed XPI)

+- Open Firefox Add-ons Manager (`about:addons`)
+- Click the gear icon
+- Select **Install Add-on From File...**
+- Choose the signed `.xpi`

+## Limitations / Notes

+- Only the sites above are supported in v0.9.0.
+- Metadata is extracted from the current page (meta tags / JSON-LD when available).
+If the page omits fields (authors, issue, pages), the output will also omit them.
+- Works on the current tab only.
+It does not download or parse PDFs.
+- Everything is processed locally in the extension (no server-side processing).

 ## Permissions

 This extension aims to keep permissions minimal.

-- activeTab: read the current tab only when you use the extension
+- `activeTab`: read the current tab only when you use the extension
-- storage: save preferences locally (uiLanguage, citationStyle, authorPreset, debugMode, settingsVersion)
+- `storage`: save preferences locally (uiLanguage, citationStyle, authorPreset, debugMode, settingsVersion)
-- clipboardWrite: copy output to clipboard
+- `clipboardWrite`: copy output to clipboard

 Host access is limited to supported sites via content scripts.